oauthstuff/draft-oauth-rar/main.md

 Implementors MUST ensure to protect personal identifiable information in transit.
 One way is to utilize encrypted request objects as defined in [@I-D.ietf-oauth-jwsreq].
-In the context of a request object, `authorization_details` is added as another top level JSON element.
+In the context of a request object, `authorization_details` is added as a top level JSON element, just as any other authorization request parameter.

 ```JSON
 {